Infertility causes and treatment

 Common causes of male infertility

 What causes infertility in men?
-Problems that may affect how the testicles work are the most common issues that may lead to infertility in men.
-Other issues might include hormone imbalances, male reproductive abnormalities and lifestyle factors.7
+Problems that may affect how the testicles work are the most common issues that may lead to male infertility in men.
+Other issues might include hormone imbalances, male reproductive abnormalities and lifestyle factors.
+Specifically, causes may include:6

 Low sperm count due to genetic defects, diabetes or infections